Travel Information

 In Passau

 The train station, most of the hotels, and the conference venue, are located in the center of Passau and are thus in walking distance from each other.
-See this map with markers for important locations.
+See this map with markers for all important locations.

 German taxis all have a beige color.
 The rate is the same for all taxis in an area.
 In Passau it is 2,80 € plus 0,20 € per 140m (after 22:00 there is an extra fee of 2,00 €).
 Drivers are required to give a receipt if requested.